pa4080/spasov-me/README.md

 - [ ] Gallery: display .PDF, .XLS, .XLSX, .DOC, .DOCX, .PPTX, .PPT

 - About page finish:
-  - [ ] Section for IT Certificates?? --> This goes in to the gallery for "Career Break and Retraining"
+  - [x] Section for IT Certificates?? --> This goes in to the gallery for "Career Break and Retraining" -->
   - [x] Action Buttons (+logged-in) for About entries on public
   - [x] Gallery for About Entries